jpolley/WebdriverIO_v5_TypeScript/README.md

 [Kevin Lamping](https://github.com/klamping) for creating a neat [course](https://learn.webdriver.io/) on WebdriverIO that helped me learn it more quickly.

-[Will Luce](https://github.com/WillLuce) created [an example project](https://github.com/WillLuce/WebdriverIO_Typescript) using version 4 of WebdriverIO & TypeScript that was helpful to me and I used it as a template for this one.
+[Will Luce](https://github.com/WillLuce) for creating an [example project](https://github.com/WillLuce/WebdriverIO_Typescript) of WebdriverIO v4 & TypeScript that was helpful to me.

 [Wildbit](https://wildbit.com/) for being a super rad place to work and giving me two weeks to work on whatever I wanted, which ultimately led to this project.